VernonGrant/gnu-c-language-manual/markdown/Wide-String-Constants.md

 type used for each character in the string.
 Each wide string constant is equivalent to an array of integers, but the data type of those integers depends on the kind of wide string.
-Using the constant in an expression will convert the array to a pointer to its first element, as usual for arrays in C (see [Accessing Array Elements](Accessing-Array-Elements.md)).
+Using the constant in an expression will convert the array to a pointer to its zeroth element, as usual for arrays in C (see [Accessing Array Elements](Accessing-Array-Elements.md)).
 For each kind of wide string constant, we state here what type that pointer will be.